Aditi8462/fMRI-to-LLM/README.md

     - Expected Outputs:
         - \data\extracted:
-            - Extracted events.tsv (trial information) and nii.gz (fMRI signal)
+            - Extracted events.tsv (trial information) and nii.gz (fMRI signal) (nii.gz too big - not in github)
         - \data\processed:
-            - Preprocessed voxel_vs_time in 2D numpy array and labels of trial type for prediction model
+            - Preprocessed voxel_vs_time in 2D numpy array and labels of trial type for prediction model (too big - not in github)
-            - Preprocessed fMRI BOLD signal data
+            - Preprocessed fMRI BOLD signal data (too big - not in github)
+            - labels.csv (trial type)
         - \data\outputs:
             - test predictions from decision tree model
             - evaluation metrics (accuracy, precision, recall) - how accurate the fMRI BOLD signal is to its classification